nephio-experimental/one-summit-22-workshop/packages/participant/README.md

 `kpt pkg get https://github.com/nephio-project/one-summit-22-workshop/packages/particpant.git workshopper`

-This will pull the package and set up the repo pointers correctly.
+This will pull the package and set up the repository pointers correctly.